 Great Hoover features such as SpinScrub brushes and rinse mode.
-A big 1.25-gallon tank capacity means less stopping to empty.
-Comes with a two-in-one antimicrobial pet tool for cleaning pet messes thoroughly.
+A big, 1.25-gallon capacity means less stopping to empty.
+Comes with a 2-in-1 antimicrobial pet tool for cleaning pet messes thoroughly.
 Easy to carry, weighing under 19 pounds.

 Does not include many attachments.